douglasgreen/config-setup/docs/configuration.md

 These rulesets collectively ensure that the codebase adheres to industry standards, follows best practices, and maintains a high level of code quality.

+The file is customized when copied to your project depending on the value of the `--wrap` parameter, which sets the line length.

 ### Rector

 Here is a summary of the configuration options in the `rector.php` file: